LunaThePotato/quartz/content/Very Important Notes/Status Conditions (Crowd Control {CC}).md

 ---

 ### **Prone**

-   A Prone creature’s only Movement option is to crawl, unless it stands up and thereby ends the condition.
+   A Prone creature’s only Movement option is to crawl, unless it stands up at the cost of half it's movement speed on it's turn and thereby ends the condition.
    - *The creature has* ***Disadvantage*** *on Attack rolls.*
    - *An Attack roll against the creature has advantage if the attacker is within 5 feet of the creature.
 Otherwise, the Attack roll has disadvantage.*
  - The creature also has ***disadvantage*** against :FighterArts_launch: Launch & :Conditions_daze2: Stunned afflicting Arts.